 But back to the main attraction – Les Grands Montets.
 Sitting 8km further up the valley from Chamonix at 1250m, means that Argentière is just that little bit closer to the sky, so snowfall is good.
 And with north-facing slopes, the ski season can run from late November to early May at Les Grands Montets.
 Make no mistake though, there’s no easy cruising here.
 And yes, when you look at the piste map there are very few lifts, but they do give you access to wealth of off-piste terrain, which is what this ski area is all about.

 Mini skiers aren’t completely forgotten though.
 Evolution 2 ski school has the ‘Panda Club’ and there’s the Piou Piou ‘Jardin de Neige’ run by ESF Argentiere both at the foot of the main bubble lift.
 A short transfer by car, bus or even on foot brings you to Les Chosalets, a hidden gem adjacent to Les Grands Montets with a handful of drag lifts making it ideals for families and beginners of all ages.
-And new for the 2018/2019 season is the high-latitude beginner’s area adjacent to the main Marmottons piste, served by two new drag lifts.
+And new for the 2018/2019 season is the high-altitude beginner’s area adjacent to the main Marmottons piste, served by two new drag lifts.